Le secret (EP): Track listing

-Reissue track listing

 Critical reception

 Although the original release received little to no attention from critics, the 2011 re-recorded version of the EP received positive reviews.
-It received a rating of 4 out of 5 from Allmusic, with the reviewer stating "it remains a very special record, as it lays out in total the first aural manifesto that all the work of Alcest to date was based upon, and shows just how far apart the unit is, in content and form, from other shoegaze metal acts.
+Thom Jurek of AllMusic, stated that "it remains a very special record, as it lays out in total the first aural manifesto that all the work of Alcest to date was based upon, and shows just how far apart the unit is, in content and form, from other shoegaze metal acts.
 This is the door to a powerful, poetic, unsettling world of bliss that still challenges the sense of hearing even as it delights".